(Last UPDATED 8/3/2022) Description and review the High Hand Cafe located on the grounds of the High-Hand Nursery in Loomis.

 It was after 1:00 p.m. so we decided to order drinks with our lunch.
 The Bloody Mary ($11) appealed to one friend, while another opted for a glass of sparkling wine – the Roederer Estate Brut ($12).
 I ordered the Kim Crawford Sauvignon Blanc ($8) as I reasoned that it was likely to go well with whatever I ordered for lunch.

 The High-Hand Café menu offers a nice variety of specialty beverages, sparkling and rose wines, red and white wines, and handcrafted beers and ciders along with a variety of (nonalcoholic) hot and cold drinks.

 At the suggestion of our friend from Loomis we ordered the house-made potato chips (served with lemon artichoke dip) ($10) to start.

-It was very difficult to choose what to order for lunch – numerous items on the menu appealed.
+It was very difficult choosing what to order for lunch.
+Numerous items on the menu appealed.
 I was also torn between brunch and lunch.

 We sipped our drinks and enjoyed the chips and dip as we chatted and worked our way through the possibilities.

 One friend was in the mood for pizza.
 She ordered the Garlic Kale (with Brussel sprouts, pine nuts and mozzarella) ($18).
 The other friend opted for the ½ Rotisserie tri-tip sandwich (with house-made blue cheese dressing and fresh avocado) ($8).
 Although I had been eyeing the brunch offerings and salads I ordered the ½ Apple cider marinated chicken breast sandwich (with apple-walnut butter and California brie) ($8).
 The sandwiches were served with either potato salad or Maple Rock vegetable salad.
 My friend ordered the potato salad, and I ordered the vegetable salad.